 Within days, Dennis located a fifth-wheeler he wanted to buy.
 "Wait a minute!"
 I said.
 "I thought we were just here for a two-week vacation!"
 Someone else bought the trailer first, but from then on, we were destined to be snowbirds.
 We were entering a new chapter of life, like it or not!

 The following January we returned.
 Dennis bought a motor home which we set up at Imperial Spa.
-He also bought 4-wheelers and a trailer to haul them.
+He bought 4-wheelers and a trailer to haul them.
 By the end of that season, we also had a Jeep Wrangler so we could drive on the road.
 The Salton Sea desert, we decided, is a lot like Alaska, but sand instead of snow and warm instead of cold.
-Perhaps more important, light instead of dark.
+Perhaps most important, light instead of dark.

 - To the Rescue (video)